 PRIORITY SCORE MITIGATION ACTION Who is Responsible Approx. Time Frame & Potential Funding Sources Initial Implementation Steps Status 2020 Status 35 Install back-up generators (or necessary wiring for portable generator) at the school.
 Med-termHSU funds from HSU or other Will occur as state/Federal funding is available.
 Incomplete - remains a priority 35 hydrants to more rural areas of town.
-Install hydrants and local property Med TermDry Hydrant Grant Apply for dry hydrant funding through George Aiken Resource Conservation and Development Council Incomplete - remains a priority to add dry hydrants to more rural areas and in Belmont.
+Install hydrants Department and local property Med Term Dry Hydrant Grant Apply for dry hydrant funding through George Aiken Resource Conservation and Development Council Incomplete - remains a priority to add dry hydrants to more rural areas and in Belmont.
 No longer a priority to install hydrants connecting Star Lake to points in Belmont.
-34 Incorporate proposed strategies into Annual Budget and/or Capital Improvement Plan Short-TermLocal Resources Incorporated in next Budget Cycle 0 0 , Remains an ongoing priority 33 replacement and clean-out of culverts.
+34 Incorporate proposed strategies into Annual Budget and/or Capital Improvement Plan Short-TermLocal Resources Incorporated in next Budget Cycle Ongoing annually.
+Remains an ongoing priority 33 replacement and clean-out of culverts.
 Continue road Selectboard, Town Manager and Road Crew.
 On-going; local resources.
 Ongoing as funding allows.
-Remains an ongoing priority 33 Repair bridges designated in 1992 State survey as needing work (bridges #61, 64, 66) Med-termState and Local Funding Incorporate into future capital budgets Repairs to Bridge #61 complete; repairs to Bridge #64 remain a priority; Bridge #66 was closed to vehicle traffic 33 and development regulations to ensure identified hazard areas are addressed Commission/ Selectboard Med-termMunicipal Planning Grant Incorporated in next Town Plan update Ongoing as Plan and regulations are reviewed regularly.
-32 Repair dam on Star Lake.
-Long TermState and Federal Resources Pursue potential funding sources for repairs.
-Will occur as funding allows.
+Remains an ongoing priority 33 Repair bridges designated in 1992 State survey as needing work (bridges #61, 64, 66) Med-term State and Local Funding ' funding allows.
+Repairs to Bridge #61 complete; repairs to Bridge #64 remain a priority; Bridge #66 was closed to vehicle traffic 33 and development regulations U Med-term Municipal Planning Grant Incorporated in next Town Plan update Ongoing as Plan and regulations are reviewed regularly.
+Was completed in 2018; remains an 32 Repair dam on Star Lake.
+Long Term State and Federal Resources Pursue potential funding sources for repairs.
 Complete 29 tower coverage in town as a backup communication Short TermLocal Resources State efforts are active on Route 103 corridor.
-Incomplete - remains a priority 29 Mill River Corridor Plan and SGAs to address fluvial On-goingLong Term Incorporate Fluvial Erosion Hazard zones into Town Plan and Zoning Regulations.
+Incomplete - remains a priority 29 Follow recommendations in Mill River Corridor Plan and SGAs to address fluvial On-goingLong Term Incorporate Fluvial Erosion Hazard zones into Town Plan and Zoning Regulations.
 New in 2009.
 Incomplete - remains a priority requirements needed for re-opening businesses.
 Discussion ensued on those requirements: social distancing, number of people allowed per square foot, face coverings, contact tracing logs, disinfecting procedures, and others.
 Mr. Turco will pull together the health and safety requirements to be followed for the town office to reopen, and he will review these with the town office staff.
 Mr. Turco made a motion to reopen the town office on Monday, July 20th with adherence to all health and safety guidelines, seconded by Ms. Matthews, unanimously approved.
 Brigid Sullivan stated that additional masks were available through Rotary, if needed.

 - d.
 Swap Shed Reopening?
 No, will revisit the issue in August. - e.
-Other There was no additional Old & Ongoing Business. - 9.
-Announcements/Other Business - a.
+Other There was no additional Old & Ongoing Business.

+9. Announcements/Other Business

+- a.
 VT Route 155 Closure for Bridge #7 Replacement: July 21st August 18th - b.
-VT Statewide Primary Tuesday, August 11th Polls Open 10:00 am 7:00 pm - 10.
-Review & Sign Orders to be signed one Select Board member at a time at the town office. - 11.
+VT Statewide Primary Tuesday, August 11th Polls Open 10:00 am 7:00 pm

+- 10. Review & Sign Orders to be signed one Select Board member at a time at the town office. - 11.
 Executive Session: Title 1 V.S.A.
-S 313(a)(3) personnel Not needed this evening. - 12.
-Adjourn Ms. Matthews made a motion to adjourn the meeting at 8:33 pm, seconded by Mr. Turco, unanimously approved, and the meeting was adjourned.
+5 313(a)(3) personnel Not needed this evening.

+12. Adjourn - Ms. Matthews made a motion to adjourn the meeting at 8:33 pm, seconded by Mr. Turco, unanimously approved, and the meeting was adjourned.
 Respectfully submitted: Jennifer Matthews

+NORTHEAST CHIMNEY

+SERVICE

-NORTHEAST CHIMNEY SERVICE GARY SKIDMORE
+GARY SKIDMORE

-CHIMNEY CLEANING STAINLESS STEEL LININGS CHIMNEY BUILDING REPAIRING FACTORY BUILT INSTALLATIONS
+CHIMNEY CLEANING STAINLESS STEEL

+LININGS CHIMNEY BUILDING REPAIRING

+FACTORY BUILT INSTALLATIONS